 You have to disable your plugins manually to troubleshoot this probable cause.

 Step 1: Use your FTP client to go to /wp-content and rename the plugins folder.
 Choose a clear name to avoid confusion in the future.

 Step 2: Try refreshing your site and see if the issue has been resolved.
 If the fix worked, then restore the plugin folder’s original name.
 Refresh the page in your browser.

-Step 3: Activate each plugin one-by-one until the error disappears.
+Step 3: Activate each plugin one by one until the error disappears.
 Then delete this plugin and contact its support.

-Logging into and using WordPress should now be a piece of cake!
+By following these steps, the login process should function as expected and logging into and using WordPress should now be a piece of cake!